Joe-koul/User_Rating/README.txt

-This is a simply customer rating form build with Bootstrap, HTML5,CSS and Javascript
+This is a simply customer rating form with Bootstrap, HTML5,CSS and Javascript